 - Oil-based makeup, lotions, suntan oil, or hair products

 - Picking or squeezing acne

-You can purchase over-the-counter products containing benzoyl peroxide, salicylic acid, resorcinol, and sulfur.
+Over-the-counter products containing benzoyl peroxide, salicylic acid, resorcinol, and sulfur work well to treat acne.
 These medications are found in a variety of products, so your teenager can choose from lotions, creams, soaps, gels, and cleansing pads.

 Adapalene is another topical prescription and must be applied with care.
 Keep the medication away from the eyes, mouth, and under the nose.
 Another option is isotretinoin, which comes in pill form and is for severe cystic acne.

 Don’t want to take medication to gain control over your acne?
 Simply eatting healthy foods can do wonders for skin.
 It is also recommended that teenagers drink 6-8 glasses of water daily and get 8-10 hours of sleep each night.
 Taking fish oil supplements has been shown to improve skin health, as well.

 Encourage your teenager to keep their hands away from their face as much as possible.
 Cell phones pressing up against the skin can also have detrimental effects, due to the oil and grime they collect from hands touching them and from their habitat at the bottom of purses or showed in pants pockets.

 Clean and fresh skin is not unattainable!
 No matter the severity of their acne, with enough time and effort your teenager can live acne-free.